pacs-course/pacs-examples/Examples/src/RKFSolver/README.md

-#Function for Runge Kutta (Fehlberg type) adaptive time integration#
+# Runge Kutta (Fehlberg type) adaptive time integration #

 **New version July 2021** Extended to treat also DIRK (Diagonally Implicit) schemes.
 Only for vectorial problem (but you can still solve scalar problems if you set the dimension of the vector to 1).
-This now version needs the updated version of the `Newton` class, available in `NewtonSolver` (follow the instruction in that folder to install it).
+This new version needs the updated version of the `Newton` class, available in `NewtonSolver` (follow the instruction in that folder to install it).